-Years ago in the advertising industry we used to joke, that if a manager did a lousy job, they’d get a “promotion” to run the Seoul office.
-Well, things have changed.
-Seoul tourism has come a long way and Seoul is a great city with a great vibe.
+Years ago in the advertising industry we used to joke that if a manager did a lousy job, they’d get a “promotion” to run the Seoul office.
+Well, things have certainly changed.
+Seoul has come a long way and is now a great city with a great vibe.
 Having been there many times, here are four things to see if you visit Seoul and are stopping over.

-Hang out in Myeong-dong (or better still, stay there).
-This place is full of colour, smells restaurants, shops and it’s a real buzz.
-Even if you don’t like shopping, it’s a good few hours of strolling around.
-There are quite a few BBQ restaurants off the alley ways.
-For about A$20, you’ll have a traditional Korean BBQ meal cooked at your table with a local beer.
-I often get asked where to stay in Seoul.
-The Seoul Orchard Hotel is a great 3.5 star option right on the edge of town.
+Hang out in Myeong-dong – or better still, stay there!
+This busy place is full of colour, smells restaurants, shops and has a real buzz.
+Even if you don’t like shopping, there's a good few hours to be had strolling around, including the many barbeque restaurants off the alley ways.
+For about A$20, you’ll have a traditional Korean meal cooked at your table with a local beer.
+I often get asked where to stay in Seoul: the Seoul Orchard Hotel is a great 3.5 star option right on the edge of town.

-Take a trip to the DMZ (De-Militarized Zone).
-You can do an organised or private tour.
-It’s about an hour’s drive from the city.
-The highlight is a walk down one of the tunnels (there are three that have been found so far).
-These were built by the North in readiness for an attack on the South.
-It goes for more than a kilometre and can feel a little spooky.
-Well worth the effort though.
+Take a trip to the DMZ (De-Militarized Zone) as an shared or private tour.
+It’s about an hour’s drive from the city and the highlight is a walk down one of the tunnels – three have been found so far, built by the North in readiness for an attack on the South.
+The walk goes for more than a kilometre and can feel a little spooky but it's well worth the effort.

 The Gyeongbokgung Palace is a must-see.
-It was the Joseon Dynasty’s main place and was originally built in the late 14th century.
-If you really wish to learn about this remarkable residence, organise a guide from your hotel, otherwise you can just walk around for a few hours and enjoy it on your own.
-Try and arrange it for the changing of the guards.
+Originally built in the 14th century, it was the Joseon Dynasty’s main palace.
+If you really wish to learn about this remarkable residence, organise a guide from your hotel, or you can just walk around for a few hours and enjoy it on your own.
+Try and time your visit for the ceremonial changing of the guards.

-Stroll around Bukchon Hanok Village.
-This is where there are 100’s of traditional wooden houses (Hanoks).
-The only ones left in Seoul.
+Stroll around Bukchon Hanok Village where there are hundreds of traditional wooden houses (hanoks), the only ones left in Seoul.
 It’s very quaint and great for craft shops, galleries and a coffee stop too.
 The locals are very friendly and may even invite you inside.

 Markets, markets and more markets!
 I love a good traditional market and Seoul has dozens of them – fish, fruit and veg, antiques, furniture, electronics, clothes and more.
 There’s even an official hop-on-hop-off bus tour that takes in the markets.